 However, the nature of how the analytics application works — gathering data from constant streams from multiple isolated data centers — presented issues that are still to be addressed.
 Among them:

-• Event latency — The target is one-minute latency between an event being read from the on-premise cluster and being available for queries in cloud storage.
+- Event latency — The target is one-minute latency between an event being read from the on-premise cluster and is available for queries in cloud storage.

 ClearScale overcame these issues by outlining the following workflow for the ETL process:

 - AWS Glue job writes event data to raw intermediate storage partitioned by processing time, ensuring exactly-once semantics for the delivered events.